Sahajshj/JavaScript-Basics/README.md

 # JavaScript-Basics
-This repo is for learning git and github.
+This repo is for learning git and github and we gonna learn it today.